Oct 10, 2024

 Cryptocurrencies are now getting regulated in most jurisdictions, with existing rules expanding and becoming stricter.
 Learn why you need to know about cryptocurrency regulations and how businesses can stay compliant in different countries.

-Today, there are approximately 18,000 different cryptocurrencies and 460 crypto-exchanges.
-As of December 2022, the global crypto market cap amounts to $857.16B.
-According to the World Economic Forum, $91 billion worth of cryptos are traded every 24 hours, most of which are Bitcoin or Ethereum.
+As of 2022, there were approximately 18,000 different cryptocurrencies and 460 crypto-exchanges.
+As of September 2024, the global crypto market cap is $2.24 Trillion.
+According to the World Economic Forum, $91 billion in crypto is traded every 24 hours, most of which are Bitcoin or Ethereum.

-So, the adoption of cryptocurrencies by both individuals and businesses has jumped in recent years—as has the amount of related illegal activity.
+The adoption of cryptocurrencies by both individuals and businesses has jumped in recent years—as has the amount of related illegal activity.
 Through July 2022, almost $2 billion was stolen in crypto through hacks, compared to just under $1.2 billion at the same point in 2021.
 Money laundering through crypto is another problem.
-Last year criminals laundered $8.6bn of cryptocurrency—up by 30% from 2020.
+In 2023, illicit crypto addresses sent $22.2 billion to cryptocurrency-related platforms and entities.
+Although it’s a decrease from 2022 numbers, this drop may be attributed to an overall decrease in crypto transaction volume for both legitimate and illicit activities.

 Is cryptocurrency regulated globally?